 The question is why do silent letters exist?

 History of silent letters from Linguists point of view:

-Great Vowel Shift is nothing but the series of sound changes that undergone in the spelling and pronunciation of words in English language between 1300-1700 centuries.
+Great Vowel Shift is nothing but the series of sound changes that undergone in the spelling and pronunciation of words in the English language between 1300-1700 centuries.
 It is the reason for the deviation of the spellings from how they represent.
-It not only affected all of the seven vowels by Geoffrey Chaucer but also silenced few of the consonants.
+It not only affected all of the seven vowels by Geoffrey Chaucer but also silenced a few of the consonants.

-For example: Chaucer’s word ‘leef’ has turned to ‘life’ which means long vowels of Middle English are shortened.
+For example, Chaucer’s word ‘leef’ has turned to ‘life’ which means long vowels of Middle English are shortened.